 I recently began working with grapevines and date stems, attempting to incorporate them in varying proportions in my woven baskets.
 Grapevines are rigid, while date stems are soft.
 Combining them yield product durability and creates a sense of power.
 These baskets embody the presence of primordial, untamed nature.
 Like nature itself, the branching grapevines form different shapes that give each basket its unique and surprising design and form.

 I produce a wide range of woven works: Simple baskets, designer baskets incorporating grapevines, imaginative trays and mandalas.
 This extensive selection guarantees that all will find something to their liking.

 Each basket is created with a poem.
-I attach a poem or song to accompany each work released, expressing the inner concept and the spirit that beats within me.
+I attach a poem to accompany each work released, expressing the inner concept and the spirit that beats within me.

 SIGN UP TODAY !

 You will be the first to see our new designs and find out about our special SALES